Yusen-Peng/Weather_App/README.md

 # React Native Weather App

 This is a simple Weather App in React Native.
-Even though it is not functioning due to real-time data fetching issues, the project covers the following basic concepts and it is a good starting point to learn React Native:
+The project is a good starting point to learn React Native and it covers the following basic concepts:

 1. make customized React Native component
 2. component design structures and choices